Lapo9/AutocorrelationCUDA/readme.md

 Even threads block can be organized in a structure called grid.
 A grid is a set of thread blocks, just like a thread block is a set of threads.
 The structure is the same, and even grids can be organized in a 2D or 3D fashion.

 At a less abstract level, the SIMD paradigm happens between groups of 32 threads, regardless of the block or grid size.
 A set of 32 contiguous threads is a warp.
 When a kernel is launched its blocks are assigned to an entity called Streaming Multiprocessor (SM).
 A SM has one or more schedulers which map logical warps to group of 32 CUDA cores (also called streaming processors (SP)).
-Each thread in a warp has a specific program counter, so it can executes whatever instruction it wants.
-On the other hand each warp must execute the same instruction at a time, so it is important that threads within a single warp all execute the same instruction.
+Each thread in a warp has a specific program counter, so it can execute whatever instruction it wants.
+On the other hand each thread on a warp must execute the same instruction at a time or being idle, so it is important that threads within a single warp all execute the same instruction.
 If this doesn't happen, threads are divergent.
 Divergent threads within a warp cannot execute concurrently, so divergence avoidance is a key aspect in GPU programming.

 Obviously more warps execute concurrently on the same or on different SM.